Algerians in France: Arabs

 Arabs form the majority of Algerians living in France.

 Berbers

 The Berbers in France form a significant portion of the Algerian community in the country.
+Berbers in France are mostly Muslims with a Christian minority estimated numbers between 40,000-60,000.

 Jews

 Following Algerian independence in 1962, most of Algeria's Jews, having been granted French citizenship in 1870, left with the pied-noirs.
 The vast majority moved to France, and the rest moved to Israel.
 Today, most Jews in France are of Maghrebi origin.